NATIONAL BOUILLABAISSE DAY

 National Bouillabaisse Day on December 14th gives seafood lovers everywhere a reason to celebrate.
 This flavorful fish stew hits the spot on cold winter’s day, too.

 The French are known for many great recipes.
-Their food inspires travel to France for a taste of the authentic.
+Their food inspires travel to France for a taste of authentic dishes.
 Bouillabaisse tops the list of must-have cuisine while visiting France.
-The tasty stew originates in the port city of Marseille and is traditionally made using the bony rockfish, saffron, fennel seed, and orange zest.
+The tasty stew originates in the port city of Marseille.
+It is traditionally made using bony rockfish, saffron, fennel seed, and orange zest.

-In the culinary world, strong opinions bounce around about the proper ingredients for an authentic bouillabaisse.
+However, in the culinary world, strong opinions bounce around about the proper ingredients for an authentic bouillabaisse.
 Those opinions include the type of fish.
-Typically cooks use red rascasse, sea robin, or European conger.
+Typically, cooks use red rascasse, sea robin, or European conger.
 They also debate the type of wine (red or white).
 Both topics are hotly debated.
 They even argue about the soup’s origins.
 Did a Greek goddess create the stew?
 Or does the credit belong to coastal fishermen who threw the ingredients together from unsold bony rockfish?
 Perhaps these spicy debates add a little flavor to the stew, too.
 Your guess is as good as ours.

 Regardless, cooks use a variety of fresh fish as their first step to a delicious bouillabaisse.
 It is especially important if you can’t get to the south of France to order it made for you.

 HOW TO OBSERVE NATIONAL BOUILLABAISSE DAY